lloydwindrim/forest_3d_app/README.md

 ![Alt text](media/drawing1.png?raw=true )

-This aim of this project is to characterise trees in 3D pointcloud data for forest inventory purposes.
+The aim of this project is to characterise trees in 3D pointcloud data for forest inventory purposes.
 The code has been designed for:
 - **accuracy**: it uses state-of-the-art machine learning methods and software tools
 - **speed**: built off the fast YoloV3 architecture, detection can be done with your CPU in reasonable time, and training models can be done with your GPU
 - **flexibility**: the software is made to be easily reconfigurable for different pointcloud types.
 It has been tested with pointclouds collected with traditional low resolution ALS, high resolution ALS and TLS, and dense photogrammetry.